Giants vs. Athletics: Betting Trends, Records ATS, Home/Road Splits

 Giants vs. Athletics: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Alex Cobb takes the mound for the San Francisco Giants on Tuesday at Oracle Park against Brent Rooker and the Oakland Athletics.
-First pitch is at 9:45 PM ET for the first game of a two-game series.
+Hogan Harris will look to control LaMonte Wade Jr and the San Francisco Giants when they take on his Oakland Athletics on Wednesday at 9:45 PM ET.

-The Giants are the favorite in this one, at -275, while the underdog Athletics have +220 odds to win.
-The matchup's total has been set at 8.5 runs.
+The Giants are favored in this one, at -250, while the underdog Athletics have +200 odds to play spoiler.
+The over/under is 8.5 runs for the contest.

 Rep your team with officially licensed Giants gear!
 Head to Fanatics to find jerseys, shirts, and much more.